foxcaulfield/guides/NestJS + Prisma backend.md

 export class UsersModule {}
 ```

-Inject the Prisma service into the `UsersService`
+Inject the Prisma service into the `UsersService`:

 ```ts
 import { Injectable } from "@nestjs/common";